 Carpal Tunnel Syndrome

 Carpal tunnel syndrome, also known as median nerve compression, is the result of a pinched nerve in the wrist.
 It can cause the hand and arm to tingle and feel numb.
 Often, symptoms include pain in the hand and arm.
 Typically, treatment includes rest, ice, wrist braces or splints, and cortisone injections.
 In more severe cases, surgery may be required.
+Importantly, carpal tunnel syndrome is not the same thing as cubital tunnel syndrome.

 A dislocated shoulder occurs when the round ball of the upper arm bone pops out of the shoulder blade socket.
 Symptoms include pain, swelling, and an inability to move the joint.
 Additionally, a dislocated shoulder often has visible symptoms.
 In fact, you may notice the shoulder suddenly appears out of place with a lump or bulge under the skin.
 Moreover, it may even look square rather than round.
 Conservative treatments include popping the bone back in place, bracing or splinting, pain medication, and physical therapy.
 Occasionally, severe cases may require surgery.